vanessacleary/vanessacleary-Ms1-2021/README.md

 ### User Stories:

 **First Time Visitor Goals:**
+* As a First Time Visitor, I want to be able to easily navigate throughout the site to find information I want easily.
 * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
-*  As a First Time Visitor, I want to be able to easily navigate throughout the site to find the information I need easily.
+* As a First Time Visitor, I want to easily see the price for the membership.
-* As a First Time Visitor, I want easily know how it works and how to sign up.
+* As a First Time Visitor, I want easily know about the organisation, how it works and how to sign up.
 * As a First Time Visitor, I want to look for testimonials to understand what their memebers think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+* As a First Time Visitor, I want to locate their social media links to see their followings on social media to determine how trusted and known they are.
 *  As a First Time Visitor, I want to easily be able to sign up for a free trial to get an idea of what the membership is like.
-*  As a First Time Visitor, I want to easily see the price for the membership.
+*  As a First Time Visitor, I want to easily be able to make contact with any queiries or questions I have.

 **A Returning Visitor Goals:**
 *  As a returning visitor, I want to easily be reminded what Balance is about and how it works.